 Tower District supports bike riding in many respects - and more can be done to promote bicycle use and bike safety.
-The District's network of streets offers bicyclists direct routes to destinations along local streets that have relatively slow traffic speeds.
+The District's network of streets offers bicyclists direct routes to destinations along local streets that have relatively slow traffic speeds (see Figure 5.6).
 But while most streets in Tower District have low traffic volumes and speeds conducive to riding a bike, there are many locations where bicyclists are unprotected and report that fast-moving vehicles pass too close.
-The highest rate of bicycleinvolved collisions occurred in the southern portion of the Tower District, near freeway ramps to State Route 180.
+The highest rate of bicycle-involved collisions occurred in the southern portion of the Tower District, near freeway ramps to State Route 180.
 Secondary hot spots are located along Palm Avenue, between McKinley and Olive Avenues.
-Most collisions (80%) occurred on roadways with no bicycle facilities.15
+Most collisions (80%) occurred on roadways with no bicycle facilities.14

-The District features dedicated bike lanes along some collector streets and arterials, such as along Van Ness, Wishon, Palm, and Belmont.
+The District features separated bikeways (Class IV facilities) along some collector streets and arterials, such as along Van Ness/Maroa, Futon/ Wishon, Palm, and Belmont.
+Many of these improvements were made in response to the bicycle involved collisions recorded between 2016 and 2022 as shown in Figure 5.5.